BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 ```

 <alert type="info">
-If if you don't specify the $model property, Restify will try to guess the model automatically.
+If you don't specify the $model property, Restify will try to guess the model automatically.
 </alert>